appsmithorg/appsmith-docs/website/docs/advanced-concepts/more/backup-restore.md

 ---
 sidebar_position: 2
-description: The Migrate Applications feature on Appsmith allows you to move all of your Appsmith data or specific applications from one instance to another.
+description: The Migrate Applications feature gives you the flexibility to move your Appsmith applications and data from one instance to another.
+You may choose to migrate all or specific applications as needed.
 ---

 # Migrate Applications